Western Deepwater Trawl Fishery

 The WDTF targets several species of deepwater bugs.
 Stock structure of these species is not known, and they are grouped into a multispecies stock for status assessment.

 A formal stock assessment for deepwater bugs has not been done, and little information is available with which to assess stock status.
-The low fishing effort, low catch levels and sporadic targeting of key commercial species make it difficult to quantitatively assess stock status.
+Relatively low levels of fishing effort, low levels of catch and sporadic targeting of key commercial species make it difficult to quantitatively assess stock status.

 Stock status determination